U.S. Title: Henry to the Rescue

-- Earn Your Happy Ending: For Henry, not only does he redeem himself by pulling the heavy Express, but he is also rewarded a new coat of paint.
-The best of all, he has overcome his fear of the rain and doesn't have to worry about running into a tunnel to keep his paint dry.
+- Earn Your Happy Ending: For Henry - not only does he redeem himself by pulling the heavy Express, but he is also rewarded with a new coat of paint.
+Best of all, he has overcome his fear of the rain and doesn't have to worry about running into a tunnel to keep his paint dry.

 - Extreme Omni-Goat: The Fat Controller leans out of the window to wave at Edward and Henry, only for the train to move so fast that his hat blows into a field where a goat eats it for tea.

 - The Freelance Shame Squad: Henry laughs at Gordon for bursting his safety valve, after the latter had laughed at him for getting bricked up in the tunnel previously.

 - Jerkass Has a Point: Gordon is quick to point out Edward is too small to push the Express on his own.

 - Jerk with a Heart of Gold: Gordon sulks pompously throughout the whole ordeal, but it's him that convinces the Fat Controller to release Henry.

 - My God, What Have I Done?: Henry has realised his error in staying in the tunnel and worrying about his paint more than the passengers, and hopes The Fat Controller will forgive him for his misbehavior.

 - Nice Hat: The Fat Controller's top hat.
 Unfortunately, it was eaten by a goat when Henry was moving too fast.

 - Nice Mean And Inbetween: Edward (nice), Gordon (mean), and Henry (inbetween).

 - The Power of Friendship:Henry & Edward: We've done it together!
 We've done it together!